cose-wg/HPKE/draft-ietf-cose-hpke.md

 object is placed in the location of the ciphertext.
 See Section 5 of {{RFC9052}} for a description of detached payloads.

-The sender MUST set the alg parameter in the protected header, which indicates the use of HPKE.
+{{RFC9052}} gives the sender the option to put the alg parameter into the header since it may be conveyed external to the COSE payload or known to the communicating parties out-of-band.
+If the alg parameter in carried in the protected header then it explicitly indicates the use of HPKE.

 The sender MUST place the 'encapsulated_key' parameter into the unprotected header.
 Although the use of the 'kid' parameter in COSE_Encrypt0 is